-What Is a Judgment?
+What Is a Judgement?
 Understanding Its Impact on Your Finances and How to Avoid It

 What is a judgement?

-A judgment typically occurs when a creditor successfully claims that you owe a debt, and you fail to respond to legal notifications or appear in court.
+A judgement typically occurs when a creditor successfully claims that you owe a debt, and you fail to respond to legal notifications or appear in court.
 Here's how the process works:

 - Initial Payment Missed: If you miss a payment, your creditor will usually try to reach out and offer solutions, such as a new payment arrangement.